 ≪Between Consciousness and Coincidence≫

-In the art of the early 20th century, the technique of “abandoning conscious control and allowing the unconscious to express itself”-in other words, automatism-emerged.
-This was an important idea in Surrealism (surrealism), which aimed to express repressed emotions, dreams, and the voice of the subconscious without the construct of reason.
+In early 20th-century art, a technique known as automatism emerged, which involved abandoning conscious control and entrusting expression to the unconscious.
+This was an important concept in Surrealism, aiming to express repressed emotions, dreams, and the voice of the subconscious without the mediation of rational composition.

-However, Pierre Naville (1904-1993), an early member of Surrealism who later turned to Trotskyism, stated in 1925, “In painting, complete automatism is not possible.
-He asserted that the act of drawing a line, no matter how unconsciously it is left to the artist, is always perceived as “something” in the visual medium.
+However, Pierre Naville (1904–1993), an early member of Surrealism who later underwent an ideological shift toward Trotskyism, explicitly stated in 1925 that “complete automatism is impossible in painting.”
+He argued that the act of drawing lines, no matter how much it is left to the unconscious, is always perceived as “something” in visual media.

-This problematic consciousness deeply overlaps with my own style of production.
-My line-drawing works are also based on eliminating the ego and drawing mindlessly.
-However, as long as the act of drawing is done through the body, there is always a material and physiological “inevitability” involved.
+This awareness of the issue deeply resonates with my own style of creation.
+My line drawings are also based on the principle of drawing without self-consciousness and with a clear mind.
+However, as long as the act of drawing is performed through the body, it is always accompanied by a material and physiological “necessity.”

-I dilute this “inevitability” by daring to continue layering and repetition.
-The controlled lines gradually begin to fluctuate through repetition, and factors unrelated to the creator’s intention, such as the swaying of the hand, the resistance of the paper, the smearing of ink, and changes in ambient light, bring them as close to coincidence as possible.
-What is important here is that my work is not produced by “complete unconsciousness,” but rather “between consciousness and chance.
-In other words, although I am an “author,” I am an existence that abandons “authorship” (ego, intention, etc.) on its own.
+I deliberately dilute this “inevitability” by continuing to layer and repeat.
+Controlled lines gradually begin to waver through repetition, and factors unrelated to the artist’s intent—such as the trembling of the hand, the resistance of the paper, the bleeding of ink, and changes in external light—approach pure chance.
+What is important here is that my work is not created by “complete unconsciousness,” but rather generated in the “gap between consciousness and chance.”
+In other words, while I am an “author,” I am also an entity that abandons “authorship (ego, intention, etc.)” on my own.

-This interpretation of production resonates with artistic theory since the late 20th century, especially the concept of “death of the author” (la mort de l’auteur).
+This interpretation of my work resonates with art theory from the latter half of the 20th century, particularly the concept of “the death of the author.”

-Roland Barthes (1915-1980) and Michel Foucault (1926-1984) have argued that the author’s intention is no longer central to the creation of meaning in a text or work, but rather Rather, meaning is generated by the viewer’s perception and interpretation.
+Roland Barthes (1915–1980) and Michel Foucault (1926–1984) argued that in texts and works of art, the author’s intention is no longer central to the generation of meaning, but rather that meaning is generated by the viewer’s perception and interpretation.

-In my work, too, meaning is not unilaterally given by the painter.
-Rather, the viewer begins to assign meaning to ambiguous forms and rhythms.
-Human perception has a tendency to find meaning in ambiguous objects, and this tendency is manifested in cognitive phenomena such as pareidolia and apophenia.
-Line drawings that should be meaningless are transformed into “something” by the viewer’s gaze.
+In my work as well, meaning is not unilaterally imposed by the artist, but rather begins to be assigned by the viewer in response to ambiguous forms and rhythms.
+Human perception has a tendency to find meaning in ambiguous objects, a phenomenon that is clearly evident in cognitive phenomena such as pareidolia and apophenia.
+Lines that should be meaningless are transformed into “something” by the viewer’s gaze.

-Through painting, I escape from the “domination of meaning” and ask the viewer what it means to be free.
+In modern society, all actions are measured by value metrics such as results, efficiency, purpose, and meaning.
+The repetition of “meaningless actions” quietly resists this results-oriented society.
+Through drawing, I escape the “domination of meaning” and ask the viewer what it means to be free.

 ≪意識と偶然のあいだで≫